 I always think its a good ideas for one or two adults to dress up in costume too as this provides some 'human theming' and really brings these Carnival theme party ideas to life.
 So try to persaude at least one parent to dress up.
 Having a Strongman, Clown, or Circus ringleader greet guests as they arrive will make a big first impression.

-cardboard photo frames (below left, USA only) would be really cute to use as thank you notes to follow up after your party.
+cardboard big top photo cards from supplier 3 would be really cute to use as thank you notes to follow up after your party.
 Try to capture a photo of each guest at the party so you can send these out as personalized keepsakes.
 If that doesn't work out, just fill them with a picture of the birthday boy / girl or a group shot of everyboday taken at the party.

 Did you find these Carnival Theme Party Ideas useful?
 If you did, please help me promote this page by sharing it with your friends on Facebook or Twitter by using the 'share' buttons at the bottom of the page.